Azure/data-product-batch/README.md

 2. Use GitHub Actions or Azure DevOps Pipelines for an automated, repeatable deployment

 # Prerequisites
+> Note: Please make sure you already have succesfully deployed a [Data Management Subscription](https://github.com/Azure/data-management-zone) and a [Data Landing Zone](https://github.com/Azure/data-landing-zone).
+Without these, the Data Domain Batch deployment will fail.

 The following prerequisites are required to make this repository work:

+* A **Data Management Subscription** deployed.
+For more information, check the [Data Management Subscription](https://github.com/Azure/data-management-zone) repo.
+* A **Data Landing Zone** deployed.
+For more information, check the [Data Landing Zone](https://github.com/Azure/data-landing-zone) repo.
 * A resource group within an Azure subscription
 * [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) access to a resource group to be able to create a service principal and role assignments for it.
 * Access to a subnet with `privateEndpointNetworkPolicies` and `privateLinkServiceNetworkPolicies` set to disabled.
 The Data Landing Zone deployment already creates a few subnets with this configuration.